FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 	;
 ```

-where `:::freefem Th` is a mesh of the three dimensional domain $\Omega$, and `:::freefem gd` and `:::freefem gn` are respectively the boundary label of boundary $\Gamma_d$ and $\Gamma_n$.
+where `:::freefem Th` is a mesh of the three dimensional domain $\Omega$, and `:::freefem gd` and `:::freefem gn` are respectively the boundary labels of boundary $\Gamma_d$ and $\Gamma_n$.

 ## Parameters affecting `:::freefem solve` and `:::freefem problem`

 The parameters are FE functions real or complex, the number $n$ of parameters is even ($n=2*k$), the $k$ first function parameters are unknown, and the $k$ last are test functions.

 !!! note
-	 If the functions are a part of vectoriel FE then you must give all the functions of the vectorial FE in the same order (see [Poisson problem with mixed finite element](.models/StaticProblems/#poisson-with-mixed-finite-element) for example).
+	 If the functions are a part of vectorial FE then you must give all the functions of the vectorial FE in the same order (see [Poisson problem with mixed finite element](.models/StaticProblems/#poisson-with-mixed-finite-element) for example).

 !!! note
 	 Don't mix complex and real parameters FE function.

 !!! warning
-	__Bug :__ The mixing of `:::freefem fespace` with different periodic boundary condition is not implemented.
-So all the finite element spaces used for test or unknown functions in a problem, must have the same type of periodic boundary condition or no periodic boundary condition.
-No clean message is given and the result is impredictible, sorry.
+	__Bug :__ The mixing of multiple `:::freefem fespace` with different periodic boundary conditions are not implemented.
+So all the finite element spaces used for tests or unknown functions in a problem, must have the same type of periodic boundary conditions or no periodic boundary conditions.
+No clean message is given and the result is unpredictable.

 The parameters are:

 * __solver=__ `:::freefem LU`, `:::freefem CG`, `:::freefem Crout`,`:::freefem Cholesky`,`:::freefem GMRES`,`:::freefem sparsesolver`, `:::freefem UMFPACK` ...

-	The default solver is `:::freefem sparsesolver` (it is equal to `:::freefem UMFPACK` if not other sparce solver is defined) or is set to `:::freefem LU` if no direct sparse solver is available.
+	The default solver is `:::freefem sparsesolver` (it is equal to `:::freefem UMFPACK` if no other sparse solver is defined) or is set to `:::freefem LU` if no direct sparse solver is available.

 	The storage mode of the matrix of the underlying linear system depends on the type of solver chosen; for `:::freefem LU` the matrix is sky-line non symmetric, for `:::freefem Crout` the matrix is sky-line symmetric, for `:::freefem Cholesky` the matrix is sky-line symmetric positive definite, for `:::freefem CG` the matrix is sparse symmetric positive, and for `:::freefem GMRES`, `:::freefem sparsesolver` or `:::freefem UMFPACK` the matrix is just sparse.